Ohio State Clinical Mental Health Counseling Internship

 Tuition Waiver / Stipend

-- The persons selected will contract for an average of a 24-hour week throughout the 10-month training program, beginning August 3, 2020.
+- The persons selected will contract for an average of a 24-hour week throughout the 10-month training program, beginning August 1, 2022.
 These positions are funded as half-time graduate assistantships, which provide a tuition waiver and a monthly stipend.
-To compensate for the full-time orientation in August, interns will be released from their positions on April 30, 2021.

 - The internship involves supervised direct service of individual counseling, group therapy, workshops, consultation, and outreach activities.
 Interns participate in orientation, staff meetings, phone triage and crisis appointments.